Our route panels bring employer voice to the very heart of our work.

 Richard is a chartered engineer and Fellow of the Institute of Highway Engineers.
 Prior to taking up his current role, he worked as a freelance engineering and training consultant and was the Western Area Manager for Northumberland County Council’s Local Service Department and Construction Division, leading on delivery of capital works on highways structure and street lighting.
 Richard’s move to Northumberland followed 25 years working in highways maintenance for Stockton on Tees Borough Council, where he progressed through various roles from Senior Technician to Highway Services Manager.

-Head of Major Programmes, Energy Systems Catapult
+Head of Project Management, Energy Systems Catapult

-Denis is Head of Major Programmes at Energy Systems Catapult – an independent, not-for-profit centre of excellence set up to accelerate the transformation of the UK’s energy system.
+Denis is Head of Project Management at Energy Systems Catapult – an independent, not-for-profit centre of excellence set up to accelerate the transformation of the UK’s energy system.
 He is passionate about decarbonisation and developing solutions to overcome barriers to innovation and is currently leading the Catapult study on Skills for Net-zero.
 He also heads up the centre’s role in managing the Electrification of Heat programme for the Department of Business, Energy and Industrial Strategy, aimed at better understanding and overcoming barriers to the large-scale roll-out of heat pumps.

 Prior to this, Denis led the Smart Systems and Heat programme, working with hundreds of households and a number of businesses and local authorities to develop real-world evidence on the key challenges facing consumers in the transition to low carbon heating and the potential of existing digital energy services.
 Before joining the Catapult, Denis spent four years at Intelligent Energy on fuel cells development and over 20 years in the automotive industry.